TIPS FOR A GREAT HEADSHOT

 Accessories:

-• If you choose to wear jewelry, choose something small, classic, and non-reflective or flashy.
+• If you choose to wear jewelry, keep it simple.
+Choose something small, classic, and non-reflective or flashy.

 • Avoid anything too “busy”, such as: glitter, patent leather, shiny fabrics, sweaters with large knit patterns, ruffles, bows, ribbons, sequins, and gemstones.